knechtel/knechtel/README.md

 ### Hi! my name is Maiquel Knechtel 👋

-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Kotlin, linux(about that i recently make a test for Linux essentials and pass with score 750)
+- Feel free to write email in this page you have my contact

 <!--
 **knechtel/knechtel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.